 Price-to-earnings ratio represents the share price of a company’s stock divided by earnings per share.
 This number can be used to gauge how much you could potentially earn by purchasing shares of stock in a particular company.
 Other ratios to consider include the debt-to-equity ratio, current ratio, quick ratio and net profit margin.

 Adjusted earnings can offer insight into a company’s financial outlook, but it’s important to consider where those numbers are coming from and how accurate they are.
 Using adjusted earnings, alongside net income, EBITDA and other financial ratios can be a helpful way to evaluate a company’s finances.
 The more information you have on a company’s financials, the easier it can be to make an informed decision about whether to invest.

 Tips for Investing

 - Consider talking to a financial advisor about what adjusted earnings means and how to decode it when reviewing investments.
-If you don’t have a financial advisor yet, finding one doesn’t have to be difficult.
-SmartAsset’s free tool can match you with up to three local financial advisors, and you can choose the one who is best for you.
-If you’re ready, get started now.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - When comparing investments, consider whether it makes more sense to use a fundamental or technical approach.
 Fundamental analysis involves digging into a company’s fundamentals, i.e. exploring its financial statements to determine its underlying value.
 Technical analysis, on the other hand, is more concerned with stock price movements and how those are affected by current and near-term trends.
 Understanding how the two differ and how they can be used together can help you fine-tune your investment strategy.